HopkinsIDD/flepiMoP/documentation/gitbook/how-to-run/advanced-run-guides/running-with-docker-locally.md

 See the [Before any run](../before-any-run.md) section to ensure you have access to the correct files needed to run.
 On your local machine, determine the file paths to:

 * the directory containing the flepimop code (likely the folder you cloned from Github), which we'll call `<dir1>`
-* the directory containing your project code including input configuration file and population structure (again likely from Github), which we'll call `<dir2>`
+* the directory containing your project code including input configuration file and population structure, which we'll call `<dir2>`

 {% hint style="info" %}
 For example, if you clone your Github repositories into a local folder called Github and are using the flepimop\_sample as a project repository, your directory names could be\